 A View from the Bridge: What Chelsea fans are saying this week

-On the Cardiff game:
+On the upcoming visit of Cardiff City: